-I am studying at the IB program in the private school of Amadeus in Vienna.
-We chose this school together with our parents when we applied to Smapse: it was practically the only option for quality teaching, together with music classes at a practically professional level, which is important to me, because I've been playing the violin since my childhood.
-Similar options were still in theUSA , but in Austria it seemed somehow more pleasant, more traditional, or something ... and still in classical music Europe will be stronger than America.
+I study the IB program in the private school of Amadeus in Vienna.
+We chose this school together with my parents when we applied to Smapse: it was practically the only option, the program is combined with music classes at a practically professional level, which is important to me, because I've been playing the violin since my childhood.
+Similar options were still in the USA, but Austria seemed more pleasant, more traditional, or something ... and still in classical music Europe is stronger than America.

 The IB program is a preparation for the future university: two years we have been studying a small number of subjects.
 We choose them ourselves, but here we need to be careful and think carefully: the curriculum is difficult, intensive, very rich, the amount of information is simply enormous.
 Of course, everyone chooses those subjects that he will need in the future for the university - there is no sense to pore over mathematics if you go to a doctor, for example.
 But if you are confident in the choice - be prepared for the fact that studies will take almost all the time.